 No Paradise: Water Contamination Demonstrates Importance of Safe Piping

-In the aftermath of the tragic Camp Fire in Paradise, California, the region’s drinking water became highly contaminated due to plastic underground water pipes introducing harmful, cancer-causing chemicals into the water supply.
-The fact that high amounts of benzene (found above 500 parts per billion [ppb] in the water, grossly higher than CA’s limit of 1ppb) poisoned the water supply is nothing new, these facts have been reported across numerous media channels including Safe Piping Matters.
+After the tragic Camp Fire in Paradise, California, the region’s drinking water became contaminated when heat-damaged plastic pipes leached chemicals into the water supply.
+Testing found high amounts of benzene, above 500 parts per billion (ppb) in the water, grossly higher than CA’s limit of 1 ppb.

 Additional water testing found methylene chloride at levels more than five times the safe limit.
 Methylene chloride has been linked to cancer, cognitive impairment, and asphyxiation.
 In Paradise, methylene chloride began to appear in dangerously high levels in drinking water in buildings where benzene was not found.